 |Research categories:||Computational/Mathematical, Computer Engineering and Computer Science, Electronics, Material Science and Engineering, Nanotechnology, Other|

-|Preferred major(s):||Electrical, Computer, Materials, or Mechanical Engineering; Physics; Computer Science|
+|Preferred major(s):||Electrical, Computer, Materials, or Mechanical Engineering; Chemistry; Physics; Computer Science|

 |Desired experience:||Serious interest in and enjoyment of programming; programming skills in any language.
 Physics coursework.|

 |Number of positions:||16-20|

-NCN is looking for a diverse group of enthusiastic and qualified students with a strong background in engineering or physics who can also code in at least one language, such as C or MATLAB) to work on research projects that involve computational simulations.
-Selected students will work with a graduate student mentor and faculty advisor to create or improve a simulation tool that will be deployed on nanoHUB.
+NCN is looking for a diverse group of enthusiastic and qualified students with a strong background in engineering, chemistry or physics who can also code in at least one language (such as C or MATLAB) to work on research projects that involve computational simulations.
+Selected students will typically work with a graduate student mentor and faculty advisor to create or improve a simulation tool that will be deployed on nanoHUB.
 To learn about this year’s research projects along with their preferred majors and requirements, please go to website noted below.